m5c/TouchCoreAutoDevSetup/README.md

 *Note:* The script was developed specifically for MacOS and will not work on other UNIX-like systems.

+## Known Bugs

+ * brew currently lags slighlty behind the official Eclipse Modeling release
+   * Most recent without brew: 4.14.0
+   * Most recent with brew: 4.13.0
+Some aird files complain about a sirius conflict, if not opened with the most recent eclipse version.
+So far a workaraound is to open the aird as xml and manually downgrade the sirius version number.

 ## Author

 Maximilian Schiedermeier